Straightheads: Home media

 A Blu-ray version of the film debuted in the UK on 25 January 2010.
 It contains a feature commentary, deleted scenes, and trailers.
 The disc is Region B Locked.

-The film debuted on Blu-ray for the first time in the United States on 4 April 2017 by Mill Creek Entertainment.
+The film was released on Blu-ray for the first time in the United States on 4 April 2017 by Mill Creek Entertainment.
 It is included as part of a 3-pack with Perfect Stranger (2007) and Wind Chill (2007).